Pianos come in varying sizes and shapes, but the two main types of piano that you’re likely to see are upright pianos and grand pianos.

 The professional upright is the largest of the vertically strung varieties of piano, measuring in the range of 48” (122cm) to 60” (152cm) tall.

 Being so tall also means that professional uprights have the largest soundboard, and therefore produce the most resonance of all the upright piano types.
-Typical dimensions for professional uprights are usually around 58” (147cm) to 61” (155cm) in width, and around 24” (60cm) deep.
+Typical professional upright piano dimensions are usually around 58” (147cm) to 61” (155cm) in width, and around 24” (60cm) deep.

 A professional upright can weigh anywhere between 500 lbs (227kg) to 1000 lbs (454kg), making them not exactly convenient to move around.